papiodesu/leptos_book/src/15_global_state.md

 ## Option #1: URL as Global State

 In many ways, the URL is actually the best way to store global state.
 It can be accessed from any component, anywhere in your tree.
-There are native HTML elements like "<form>」 and 「<a>" that exist solely to update the URL.
+There are native HTML elements like "<form>" and "<a>" that exist solely to update the URL.
 And it persists across page reloads and between devices; you can share a URL with a friend or send it from your phone to your laptop and any state stored in it will be replicated.

 The next few sections of the tutorial will be about the router, and we’ll get much more into these topics.